WA9ONY/LoRa/LilygoT-Echo/README.md

 Meshtastic 2.4.2 updated defaults to LongFast.

+Several nodes in the 30 km range were received.
+All were with signal 0% but node name and distance were displayed.

 Below is an example of a 37 km node with an extremely weak or poor signal at 0%.
 <p align="center">
        <img width="338" height="335" src="/LilygoT-Echo/Images/Dist37km.png">